Popseli/Predicting-Cancer-Death-Rate/README.md

 - Feature encoding
 - Feature selection
 - Model evaluation
-- Hyperparameter tunign
+- Hyperparameter tuning
 - Visualization of the model's performance
-- Feature importance analysis
+- Model explainability and feature importance analysis

 ## Key Software and Libraries Used
 * Python